Tashi Namgyal Academy: Campus

 The school has a rectangular-shaped compound, measuring about 12 acre bound by the National Highway (NH-10) to Nathula in the southwest and the road leading to Raj Bhavan in the northeast.

 Starting from the Upper Main Gate down to the Lower Main Gate there is an open air-theatre, football ground, swimming pool, principal’s bungalow, three multi-storey buildings, 27 single and double unit staff quarters spread all over the school campus, two hostels for boys, one hostel for girls including hostel staff quarters, one kitchen and a hostel dining hall, a large auditorium with a capacity of 600 including a gallery, seven double/three-storey buildings for classrooms, Science Block (previously consisting of laboratories for Physics, Chemistry, Biology and Home Science, now shifted to the new Annex Block since 2006), Common Rooms, Workshops and an Administrative Block.

 There is one greenhouse for cultivation of orchids and rare species of plants and facing it is a children’s park.
 The school has a library with over 25,000 books.
-There are three athletic fields, one each for Football, Volleyball, Basketball and well laid out flower beds, sprawling lawns and green slopes spread all over the campus.
+There are three athletic fields, one each for football, volleyball, and basketball, and well laid out flower beds, sprawling lawns and green slopes spread all over the campus.
 It is adorned with pine and eucalyptus trees.
 The month of December sees the whole of campus turning pink with cherry blossoms.